-Arts and culture are integral parts of school life – whether it is performing or producing art for public performances or exhibitions, or simply for personal fulfilment and enjoyment, we believe that creativity is a vital part of education.
+Arts and culture are integral parts of school life – whether performing or producing art for public performances or exhibitions or simply for personal fulfilment and enjoyment, we believe creativity is vital to education.

 - Dance (Y9 rotation, Y10 full course, Level 1-3 NCEA)